MOLM: Mixture of LoRA Markers: Ablations

-In addition to routing the VAE decoder, we experimented with extending routing to the UNet.
-The UNet in Stable Diffusion v1.5 consists of 22 ResNet blocks, 16 cross-attention layers, and 16 self-attention layers.
+In addition to perturbing the VAE decoder, we experimented with perturbing the U-Net.
+The U-Net in Stable Diffusion v1.5 consists of 22 ResNet blocks, 16 cross-attention layers, and 16 self-attention layers.
 Treating each of these modules as routing layers, with $P=4$ adapters per layer (2 bits each), results in a total of 108 key bits per image.
-The image quality degraded significantly compared to decoder-only routing.
-FID increased by $4.1$5 points, and human inspection revealed a change in the content compared to clean images as shown in Figure~\ref{fig:unet-routing}, especially around fine textures and edges.
-This suggests that the heavier intervention in the UNet perturbs denoising dynamics more strongly than in the decoder, amplifying the perceptual cost.
-These results indicate that while routing the UNet offers higher key capacity, it compromises fidelity.
+The image quality degraded significantly.
+FID increased by $4.1$5 points, and human inspection revealed a change in the content compared to non-watermarked images as shown in Figure~\ref{fig:unet-routing}, especially around fine textures and edges.
+This suggests that the heavier intervention in the U-Net perturbs denoising dynamics more strongly than in the decoder, amplifying the perceptual cost.
+These results indicate that while perturbing the U-Net offers higher key capacity, it compromises fidelity.
 This trade-off highlights the importance of carefully balancing watermark capacity against image quality.
-We leave a full exploration of UNet routing — potentially with selective layer choice or regularization, as future work.